-The weekly Maitland Growers Market will be on Sunday from 8am till midday.
+Maitland Growers Market is on the last Sunday of every month from 8am till midday.
 Catch the freshest seasonal produce from the best growers and producers in NSW.

 Find organic produce, artisan breads and boutique wines from the bottle shop, single origin coffee, herbal teas, meat, eggs, freshly harvested honey plants and freshly cut flowers.